 When deciding who to select as a bridesmaid, the first step is to consider your wedding size.
 If you’re having a small, intimate ceremony with twenty or so people, a bridal party of 10 bridesmaids might seem a little strange (and could cause some hurt feelings if the few friends in the audience feel left out).
 Think about how many people would be standing at the altar versus in the crowd, how they’ll fit in the front of the ceremony space, and whether or not you want the same number of bridesmaids and groomsmen.

 It’s no secret that weddings can be pricey, not just for the couple getting married but for their chosen wedding party, too.
-Not only should you be conscious of the costs that you're asking your party to pay (such as for bachelor/bachelorette trips, lodging, and their outfits on the big day), but be receptive to how much you plan to dish out for each maid.
+Not only should you be conscious of the costs that you're asking your bridesmaids to pay (such as for bachelor/bachelorette trips, lodging, and their outfits on the big day), but be receptive to how much you plan to dish out for each maid.
 Some couples pay for things such as outfits, hair and makeup, lodging, or transportation on the big day, but, at the bare minimum, you’ll be purchasing gifts for your party (to not only ask them, but to thank them on your wedding day).
 Things such as robes, necklaces, water bottles, and hairpieces can really add up, so make sure that you’re comfortable with those costs before asking every sister in your sorority to stand by your side.

 No matter what your relationship looks like, there’s a good chance that your siblings will be in attendance at your wedding.
 The reason that many couples choose to have them be a part of the wedding party (even if they aren’t super close), is that they'll probably still be in the picture come time to celebrate on your fifth, 10th, and 20th wedding anniversary.
 If you have a lot of siblings (or don’t feel comfortable giving them all the ultimate roles of honor), find other ways to incorporate them in the ceremony, such as serving as readers or ushers.
 Keep in mind this also rings true for your partner’s siblings; so, for example, if your partner has a sister, you should consider asking your future sister-in-law to be a bridesmaid.